Welcome to The Writer's Challenge

 Yesterday I worked on my plot for my romance novel, tentatively called "Snowed in with a Millionaire" (or maybe it will become "Snowed in with the Tycoon").
 Usually I get my most work done when dear hubby returns from work so he can take the baby off my hands, but last night we watched a documentary online together, so there went two hours of valuable writing time.
 I don't know why I did that to myself - especially for a documentary I've already seen!

-Today I will get as much done on the plot as I can - though it will be a busy day, with a doctor's appointment an hour's drive away for baby Jake, and then tonight (drum roll please)....
+Today I will get as much done on the plot as I can - though it will be a busy day, with a doctor's appointment an hour's drive away for the baby, and then tonight (drum roll please)....
 I start my Advanced Writing Workshop!
 I'm very excited.
 The purpose of the class, from what I hear, is to learn how to revise your fiction to make it better.
 Everyone is supposed to bring a work in progress.
 I will be bringing my romance novel "Marrying a Movie Star".
-Jeff, my husband, has been reading it since Sunday and he says "it's like a book from the book store".
+My husband has been reading it since Sunday and he says "it's like a book from the book store".
 Here's hoping he's right, and I'm not going to seriously embarrass myself in this class.

 Actually, I really want to submit it to a literary agent first.